aospapp/aosp/system/logging/liblog/README.md

 is out of range.

-For the `-EAGAIN` return code, this means that the logging message was temporarily backed-up either because of Denial Of Service (DOS) logging pressure from some chatty application or service in the Android system, or if too small of a value is set in /proc/sys/net/unix/max_dgram_qlen.
+For the `-EAGAIN` return code, this means that the logging message was temporarily backed-up either because of Denial Of Service (DOS) logging pressure from some spammy application or service in the Android system, or if too small of a value is set in /proc/sys/net/unix/max_dgram_qlen.
 To aid in diagnosing the occurence of this, a binary event from liblog will be sent to the log daemon once a new message can get through indicating how many messages were dropped as a result.
 Please take